yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### USA People Search
 Find and remove your information at [https://www.usa-people-search.com/manage](https://www.usa-people-search.com/manage).

-### United States Phone Book
-Search for your information here: [https://www.unitedstatesphonebook.com/search.php](https://www.unitedstatesphonebook.com/search.php).
-If your address is listed and you want it removed, enter the telephone number and zip code listed on the above site in this page [https://www.unitedstatesphonebook.com/contact.php](https://www.unitedstatesphonebook.com/contact.php).

 ### US Search
 First, you must request your public data.
 Then you can apply to have the information removed.
 The form for both is here: [https://www.ussearch.com/suppression-center/](https://www.ussearch.com/suppression-center/).
 If you are working through this list, you may have already removed this data at Intelius’ suppression center site.